writethedocs/www/docs/conf/portland/2023/writing-day.rst

 We’re looking for volunteers to help polish and make the style more consistent across our most popular doc pages.
 Our docs are technically correct, but are not very concise.
-We have opened issues for each of such pages and appriopately labeled them Writing Day.
+We have opened issues for each of such pages and appropriately labeled them Writing Day.

 Review each identified page and consider making the following types of improvements: